Standards of Practice

 • confirm that the Mediation Report or Memorandum of Understanding is not a final or legally binding agreement, as set out in Section F;

-• reinforce the importance of full financial disclosure, including a requirement that the participants shall provide confirmation of their financial information;
+• reinforce the importance of full financial disclosure, where applicable, including a requirement that the participants shall provide confirmation of their financial information;

-• outline the fees associated with the mediation services; and
+• where applicable, outline the fees associated with the mediation services; and,

 • highlight the mediator’s specific procedures and practices, including the right of any participant to request an individual, joint or shuttle process.

-2. Mediators have an ongoing obligation throughout the mediation process to advise the participants of the importance and availability of independent legal advice.
-While neutral legal information may be made available to the participants by the mediator, each participant should be expressly encouraged to obtain legal advice.
+• Mediators have an ongoing obligation throughout the mediation process to advise the participants of the importance and availability of independent legal advice.
+While neutral legal information may be made available to the participants by the mediator, each participant should be expressly encouraged to obtain independent legal advice.

-4. Any Memorandum of Understanding or Mediation Report prepared by the mediator shall expressly indicate that the participants should obtain independent legal advice.
+• Any Memorandum of Understanding or Mediation Report prepared by the mediator shall expressly indicate that the participants should obtain independent legal advice and specifically, when drafting, follow the guidance set out in Section P.

-2. A mediator must not withdraw the mediator’s services except for good cause and upon reasonable notice to the participants.
+• A mediator must not withdraw the mediator’s services except for good cause and upon reasonable notice to the participants, as assessed by the mediator.

-• continuation of the mediation is likely to harm or prejudice a participant;
+• continuation of the mediation is likely to harm or prejudice a participant or mediator;

 • a participant is acting in bad faith (which includes but is not limited to attempts to intimidate, harass, control or unduly delay) to the extent that a mutually acceptable settlement is highly unlikely;